mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 *[Tape change.]*

 ... “[Cease all the movements of the conscious mind, the gauging] of all thoughts and views.
 Have no design on becoming a buddha.”
 Completely throw away any germination of wishes, thoughts, and views.
-Just [you yourself spin] with zazen.
+Just [you yourself sit] with zazen.
 That's all you have to do.

-#### 46:44

-So Dōgen says “do not think good or bad, right and wrong” because we have to regulate [the] mind, which is characterized by attachment to one of two extreme ideas.
+Dōgen says “do not think good or bad, right and wrong” because we have to regulate [the] mind, which is characterized by attachment to one of two extreme ideas.
 That is mind.
 That's why we shouldn't attach to good or bad, right or wrong, or neutral.

 That means the practice of *egolessness*; selflessness.